frozenpandaman/s3s/README.md

 Looking to track your _Splatoon 2_ gameplay?
 See **[splatnet2statink](https://github.com/frozenpandaman/splatnet2statink)**. (日本語版セットアップ手順 & 中文版的安装说明)

+### Features
+ - [x] Full automation of SplatNet token generation via user log-in
+ - [x] Exporting battle & Salmon Run job stats locally to your computer
+ - [x] Support for all available game languages
+ - [x] Modular design to support [IkaLog3](https://github.com/hasegaw/IkaLog3) and other tools

 ### What's coming?
- - [ ] Full automation of SplatNet cookie generation via user log-in
- - [ ] Ability to parse & upload complete battle stats
+ - [ ] Ability to parse & upload complete battle stats (as soon as stat.ink supports it!)
  - [ ] Monitoring for new battle & Salmon Run job results in real-time
- - [ ] Support for all available game languages
- - [ ] Modular design to support [IkaLog3](https://github.com/hasegaw/IkaLog3) and other tools
  - [ ] Downloadable, pre-packaged program executables

 ---